DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 This option only affects the client behavior.
 It prevents input errors but does not strictly prohibit sending a malicious file to the server.

-2. Aditionally, you can disable file execution in the upload folder ([relevant StackOverflow question](https://stackoverflow.com/questions/3776847/how-to-restrict-folder-access-in-asp-net)):
+2. Additionally, you can disable file execution in the upload folder ([relevant StackOverflow question](https://stackoverflow.com/questions/3776847/how-to-restrict-folder-access-in-asp-net)):

 ```aspx
   <location path="UploadingFiles/Images">